Leveraging the power of multithreading has never been easier.

 What environments are supported?

-All browsers are supported, modern browsers such as Chrome, Safari, Opera, IE11, and Firefox have full web worker support and will give the best performance.
-Older browsers including Internet Explorer 10 & Internet Explorer 9 are supported by using a legacy processor fallback, these computations will be run on the main thread however they still follow the same library process and will be a seamless transition to the end user.
+All modern browsers are supported.
+Chrome, Safari, Opera, IE11, and Firefox have full support and will give the best performance.
+Older browsers including Internet Explorer 9 and 10 are supported by using a legacy processor fallback, these computations will be run on the main thread only however they still follow the same library process and is a seamless transition to the end user.

-Node.js is also supported, you should be aware that Node.js does not ship with a native worker implementation and you will need to use a third party implementation that adheres to the worker spec.
-Without a third party worker implementation you will still be able to use the library however the library will be operating in legacy mode and all computations will be running on the main thread.
+Node.js is also supported, you should however be aware that Node.js does not ship with a native worker implementation and will operate in legacy mode.
+To resolve this you will need to use a third party implementation that adheres to the worker spec, once you've included a third party implementation the library will automatically make use of multiple threads.

 How many threads can an X core processor use?